zenangst/Spots/README.md

 <br><br>
 </div>

-**Spots** is a cross platform view controller framework that helps you build component based UI.
-The internal architecture is built using generic view models that can be transform both to and from JSON.
+**Spots** is a cross platform view controller framework that helps you build component-based UI.
+The internal architecture is built using generic view models that can be transformed both to and from JSON.
 So, moving your UI declaration to a backend is as easy as pie.
 Data source and delegate setup is handled by **Spots**, so there is no need for you to do that manually.
 The public API is jam-packed with convenience methods for performing mutation, it is as easy as working with a regular collection type.

 ## Table of Contents